leah-jala/NEW-paperdreams/README.md

 # Credits

+# Boutique Ado walkthrough
+This tutorial was used as model for the products page, products detail page and shopping bag features.
+In an attempt to do it on my own I've created my own "scroll back to top" button and code, but when I revisited what was in the tutorial, the tutorial seemed to have a better solution.
+I've leaving my attempt in the project as it is my own work.
+- My Account and shopping bag feature of header
+- Understanding how filterning works
+- Sorting JS and the view it relies on.

 ## General resources
 - [MDN Web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/background-image) for help with background images, and their positioning.
 ## Resources consulted to create the hexagon shapes